maarten-pennings/howto/c64mempart/readme.md

 - The number of partitions needs to be between 3 and 8.
 - The partitions shall not overlap.
-- It is allowed, to leave "gaps" between partitions.
+- It is allowed to leave "gaps" between partitions.

 This is routine 200.